The truth behind 'Naked' or 'Direct' Dry Martini

 "The next day, he came to the bar and introduced himself as a journalist with The San Francisco Chronicle and Los Angeles Times and showed me a piece that he had written for the Chronicle which described my martini as the best that he had ever tried.
 This was reinforced by other martini lovers who sought me out after reading his comments in many publications and that is how the legend of the Dukes martini began."

-So it was Salvatore Calabrese who created the "Direct Martini" for Stanton Delaplane, the same Stanton Delaplane who in 1952 discovered the Irish Coffee at Shannon Airport, Ireland and then when he arrived home, asked Jack Koepple, bartender and owner of the Buena Vista Café to recreate it.
+It is Stanton Delaplane who also, in 1952, discovered the Irish Coffee at Shannon Airport, Ireland and then when he arrived home, asked Jack Koepple, bartender and owner of the Buena Vista Café to recreate it.
 Stanton made the Irish Coffee the famous drink it is today.

 The Stanton piece Salvatore refers to, where he writes about his visit to London, talks about Dukes, "Salvatore, the barman, makes the best martini in England."
 In the Los Angeles Times, on 8th November 1987, Stanton also wrote about his visit to London, "Stop off first at Dukes and have Salvatore make you a martini.
 He's got the touch."
 (See article at foot of page.)